kixwho/Ecommerce_Hypergrowth_Story/README.md

 ## Appendix
 ### Methodology Notes
+* Join validation: When creating the monthly KPI view in SQL, I checked table grain and key uniqueness to avoid unintended row multiplication.
+Detail tables such as payments and order_items contain multiple rows per order, and joining multiple one-to-many tables created a fan-out effect that inflated aggregates.
+For this reason, revenue metrics were first aggregated to the order level before joining with other order details.

 * Revenue is calculated using customer payments processed, or SUM(payment_value), except when comparing product-level revenue.
 The two metrics may differ due to factors that are not fully accounted for in the dataset, such as shipping, discounts, and payment structure.
 For this reason, product-level revenue was exclusively used for comparing between product categories, in which case the metric can act as a meaningful indicator of product profitability.

 * Marketplace KPIs were plotted on a _log scale_ to better visualize the exponential growth in several metrics in Olist's early growth phase.
 While they were each on a different scale in absolute values, on log scale they demonstrated a consistent growth pattern.